fanhuan/en/_posts/2017-08-08-Jupyter-On-Remote-Server.md

 ## Step 2: Access from your local browser
 This is pretty much repeating this [post](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-jupyter-notebook-to-run-ipython-on-ubuntu-16-04).

-__Currie lab users__: `export PATH="/opt/anaconda/anaconda3/bin:$PATH"` if you haven't done so.
-Write it to your .bashrc if you haven't dones so.

 #### 1. SSH Tunneling
 This opens a port (in this example 8000) on your remote server for your local browser to access.
 On your __local computer__:

 		$ ssh -L 8000:localhost:8888 your_server_username@your_server_ip

 #### 2. Start jupyter on the remote server
+__Currie lab users__: `export PATH="/opt/anaconda/anaconda3/bin:$PATH"` if you haven't done so.
+Write it to your .bashrc if you haven't dones so.
+Then，

 		$ jupyter notebook

-It asked me whether I "Accepting one-time-token-authenticated connection from 127.0.0.1".
+It asks you whether you "Accepting one-time-token-authenticated connection from 127.0.0.1".
 I answered '__A__laways' but next time it kept asking me...
 Then it complains:

 		Jupyter Notebook requires JavaScript.
    		Please enable it to proceed.